LeviDomingos/Gameon/README.md

 # Gameon
-Second Project - Create Pair Game.
+# Create Pair Game.

+## Pair Game
-Pair Game - is my second assigment from FrontEnd Course.
+This is my second assigment from FrontEnd Course.
 The goal of this project is to test my JavaScript knowledge.
 This project will hepl me to put to practice everything that i learnt so far in JavaScript.

-UX

 My project or pair game is for current and potential student that are learnig to create games or want to improve their skills too.
 The website is very simple to use.
 Users will find easy navagete the website and play the game.

-User Stories
+## **User Stories**

 As a potential FrontEnd developer I want to feel confortable using JavaScript and expand my knowledge in one of the most popular language on the internet.
 As developer I want people to enjoy the games created by me.